tus/tus-node-server/packages/s3-store/README.md

 Checkout the [`S3ClientConfig`](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-s3/interfaces/s3clientconfig.html)
 docs for the supported options.
 You need to at least set the `region`, `bucket` name, and your preferred method of authentication.

+#### `options.expirationPeriodInMilliseconds`

+Enables the expiration extension and sets the expiration period of an upload url in milliseconds.
+Once the expiration period has passed, the upload url will return a 410 Gone status code.

+#### `options.useTags`

+Some S3 providers don't support tagging objects.
+If you are using certain features like the expiration extension and your provider doesn't support tagging, you can set this option to `false` to disable tagging.

 ## Extensions

 The tus protocol supports optional [extensions][].
 Below is a table of the supported extensions in `@tus/s3-store`.